 After awing at this gothic cathedral, grab a coffee from the Perky Peacock and walk what is left of the ancient city walls.
 Do not miss the part of the wall that begins at the Bootham Bar, close to York Minster.
 This is where you’ll see magnificent views of York Minster from the back.

-TUESDAY – Depart York, arrive in London
+TUESDAY – Depart York, Arrive in London

 WEDNESDAY – Depart London, fly back to the USA

-Remember, because London is ahead of us time-wise, you should be able to leave on Wednesday and arrive back into the USA on Wednesday.
+Remember, because London is ahead of us time-wise, you should be able to leave on Wednesday and arrive back in the USA on Wednesday.
 Refreshed, (maybe a bit depressed), and ready for your shift to start on Thursday!

-To contact the police in case of emergencies call 999.
+- To contact the police in case of emergencies call 999